seagyn/wordpress-primary-categories/README.md

 * Set a primary category on posts and custom post types (if they're using built-in categories)
 * Helper function to get all posts with the same *primary* category
 * Helper function to get primary category (falls back to first category if none is set) of a post / custom post type.
+* Future: We could add a widget but it would probably be better to create a block.
+Same could be said for a shortcode.
+* Future: There might be a use case for someone to alter the category loop query to only show posts with the same primary category but that could lead to a weird user experience.

 ## Usage